 However, you should reserve a place in advance: tour slots fill up, and you may well be disappointed if you try to get in on the day.
 The official website has an online tool which gets you a reservation number and email you can show at the kiosk.

-Vienna provided most of the settings for The Third Man, of course.
+Vienna provided almost all the settings for The Third Man, of course.
 I have an extensive location guide (with photos) should you wish to see more than the sewers.
 And we have the lovely Third Man museum, too, with its myriads of memorabilia.

 How to get there